oracle-livelabs/apex/employee-onboarding/4-create-tasks/create-tasks.md

 In this lab, you will:

-* Create a task definition for IT Setup with participant assignment and employee-specific actions
+* Create a task definition for IT Setup with participant assignment and employee specific actions

 * Define a task for Training Allocation with dynamic data source and reminder email setup

-* Add participants and parameters for each task using SQL-based logic
+* Add participants and parameters for each task

 * Configure task deadlines, renewal policies, and notification actions